Ans: Registration under Goods and Service Tax (GST) regime will confer following advantages to the business:

 (iv) all inter-state supplies of a person having the same PAN.

-The above shall be computed on all India basis and excludes taxes charged under the CGST Act, SGST Act UTGST Act and the IGST Act Aggregate turnover shall include all supplies made by the Taxable person, whether on his own account or made on behalf of all his principals.
+The above shall be computed on all India basis and excludes taxes charged under the CGST Act, SGST Act, UTGST Act, and the IGST Act.
+Aggregate turnover shall include all supplies made by the Taxable person, whether on his own account or made on behalf of all his principals.

 Aggregate turnover does not include value of supplies on which tax is levied on reverse charge basis, and value of inward supplies.

 The value of goods after completion of job work is not includible in the turnover of the job-worker.
 It will be treated as supply of goods by the principal and will accordingly be includible in the turnover of the Principal.

 Ans: The following categories of persons are required to be registered compulsorily irrespective of the threshold limit:

 i) persons making any inter-State taxable supply, except persons making inter-state supply of certain handicraft goods, and services;

 ii) casual taxable persons except persons making supply of certain handicraft goods;